womenbuildweb3/30daysofweb3.xyz/curriculum/es/2-dapp-resumen/5-writing-a-test-script.md

-# Writing a Test Script
+# Writing a Test Script ESPANOL

 We can test our smart contract locally before we deploy to a testnet so we can make sure it works as intended.